If you have questions about the ADU permitting process, please reach out to our ADU

 So, before you create building plans, be sure to work through the ADU Universal Checklist.

-If you need help understanding any of the Development Standards outlined on the checklist, you can meet -- for free -- with a City Planner.
-The planner can greatly help you understand what your ADU plans should address and include.
+If you need help understanding the Development Standards outlined on the checklist, we offer a free consultation with a City planner.
+The planner will help you understand what your ADU plans should address and include in order to comply with the Zoning Code.
 Please bring:

 - Your copy of the ADU Universal Checklist, preferably with the questions answered.